-To avoid abrasions most all German and Scandinavian operators use some kind of oleaginous substance.
+To avoid abrasions most all Scandinavian operators use some kind of oleaginous substance.
 Among preparations recommended we have used with advantage: White vaselin, glycerin, lanolin, lard, olive oil, arnica oil (in sprains or distortions), belladonna ointment (in neuritis),-the two latter only when recommended by physicians.
+See Neuritis, page 135, for additional medication.
 Any of these preparations may be used, but I would caution operators against using too much glycerin, as it tends to irritate the skin.
-In America cocoanut-oil or cocoa-butter has been freely used.
+In America cocoanut-oil or cocoa-butter has been freely used.-Pure cold cream is one of the best lubricants and almost always at hand in every home.
+White vaselin, on the contrary, becomes after a few massage strokes very sticky; lard does not keep well, but is good when fresh; melted cocoa-butter answers the purpose also.-[Editor.]

-Some physicians and patients object to using grease of any kind.
+Some physicians and patients object to using

+grease of any kind.
 It is not my intention to advise operators to use large quantities of fat, but just enough to make the manipulations smoothly.
 On very hairy persons it is absolutely necessary to use some kind of grease.